roblaing/webgames/ricerocks/README.md

 I'll use <a href="https://en.wikipedia.org/wiki/Sprite_(computer_graphics)">sprite</a> as the generic name for these
 <em>curly bracketed things</em>.
 In RiceRocks there are four types: spaceship, asteroid, missile, and explosion.

+In this case, no two sprites use the same image, but I've included a <em>type</em> attribute with a string name to differentiate sprites by name rather than image object in case this isn't true in future games.

 Each of these has an associated image object, some of which are <em>sprite sheets</em> &mdash; tiles of smaller images.
 The only animated sprite in this game is
 <a href="https://github.com/roblaing/webgames/blob/master/ricerocks/public/explosion_alpha.png">explosion</a>